Mithgol/phido/README.md

 Run `nw .` in the PhiDo's directory.

-**Note:** if node-webkit resides in another directory and you won't add that directory to your system's `PATH` variable's value, then you should give a verbose (absolute or relative) path to node-webkit.
+**Note:** if node-webkit resides in another directory and you won't add that directory to your system's `PATH` variable's value, then you should use a verbose (absolute or relative) path to the node-webkit's executable.
 (On Windows you may use the `start.bat` file as an example and edit it according to your circumstances.)

 ## License